New SSSIO Logo has an Old Story

-The new logo for the Sathya Sai International Organisation (SSIO) is now being used worldwide to express unity within the Organisation and present a consistent symbol of the SSIO to the public across all countries.
+The new logo for the Sri Sathya Sai International Organisation (SSSIO) is now being used worldwide to express unity within the Organisation and present a consistent symbol of the SSSIO to the public across all countries.
 Did you know that this new logo has an old story?
-A story that has been graced and directed by Sathya Sai Baba (Swami as devotees call Him).
+A story that has been graced and directed by Sri Sathya Sai Baba (Swami as devotees call Him).

-In 1997 the English words for the five human values first appeared on the SSIO logo.
+In 1997 the English words for the five human values first appeared on the SSSIO logo.
 Until then the logo contained only the symbols of five major religions in the world.

 Before creation of the human values-based logo, the logo used by the Sai Organisation incorporated religious symbols, no words.
 This was drawn by Swami Himself.
 Professor N. Kasturi tells the story.